Can I Sell My House with a Failed Septic System? By Eagle

 Alt text: Diagram of a septic system with the keyword "Can I Sell My House with a Failed Septic System?"

-What Is a Septic System and How Does It Work?
+What Is a Septic System and Why It Matters When Selling

 Impact on Marketability and Buyer Pool